Macrometacorp/docs/docs/cep/query-guide/named-aggregation.md

 **Example**

-This stream worker defines an aggregation named `TradeAggregation` to calculate the average and sum for the `price` attribute of events arriving at the `TradeStream` stream.
+This stream worker defines an aggregation named `TradeAggregation` to calculate the average for the `price` attribute and sum for the `volume` attribute of events arriving at the `TradeStream` stream.
 These aggregates are calculated per every time granularity in the second-year range.

 ```sql
 CREATE STREAM TradeStream (symbol string, price double, volume long, timestamp long);